 Our review aims to ensure regulation of infant formula is clear and reflects the latest scientific evidence.
 The protection of public health and safety is a primary objective for FSANZ in developing or reviewing food standards.
 Infant formula must be safe for formula-fed infants to consume, and caregivers need to know how to prepare, use and store the product safely.

-FSANZ invites written submissions on the assessment of the Proposal P1028 - Infant formula.
-The assessment summarises our considerations to date and presents preferred options for potential amendments to Standard 2.9.1, Schedule 29, and other standards relevant to infant formula product requirements.
+FSANZ invited written submissions on the assessment of Proposal P1028 - Infant formula.
+Submissions closed 17 June 2022.
+The assessment summarised our considerations to date and presented preferred options for potential amendments to Standard 2.9.1, Schedule 29, and other standards relevant to infant formula product requirements.

-FSANZ will continue to engage with stakeholders throughout the proposal process, including undertaking workshops during the first consultation period and releasing a second public consultation later in 2022.
+FSANZ will continue to engage with stakeholders throughout the proposal process.
+A second public consultation will be released in early 2023.

-We will continue to update our website with further information as this work progresses.
+We will update our website with further information as this work progresses.

 Call for submissions (pdf 717 kb) (word 728 kb)

-Given the broad scope of this proposal, FSANZ released a number of consultation papers in 2021, each focused on key aspects of infant formula regulation:
+Given the broad scope of this proposal, FSANZ released several consultation papers in 2021, each focused on key aspects of infant formula regulation:

 - Safety and technology

 These consultations have now closed.
 See the consultation and submission documents available below.

 Infant formula is currently regulated under Standard 2.9.1 – Infant Formula Products and Schedule 29 – Special Purpose Foods in the Australia New Zealand Food Standards Code (the Code).
 Other standards in the Code also contain provisions related to safety and food technology for infant formula, such as Standards 1.3.1 – Food Additives and 1.4.1 – Contaminants and Natural Toxicants.